cloudmesh-community/book/chapters/class/516/quicktips.md

 #### Project Report

 > For certain projects, the requirement of a report can be waved or is
 > significantly reduced while replacing it with more programming
 > activities.
 This includes

 > * Any project that enhances Cloudmesh
-> * Building a large cloud cluster with Raspberry Pi's (while contributing a manual or a chapter about it)
+> * Building a large cloud cluster with Raspberry Pi's
+    (while contributing a manual or a chapter about it)
-> * Any Application project showcasing NIST big data reference architecture use.
+> * Any Application project showcasing NIST big data reference
+    architecture use.

 > However you still have to do a manual and usage examples, benchmarks and
 > `pytest`s for them.

-For all others teh following guidline exists:
+For all others the following guideline exists:

 A project report is to be delivered and continuously improved throughout the semester in GitHub.
 It includes not just the analysis of a topic,